Lamont baronets

 The Lamont Baronetcy, of Knockdaw in the Parish of Inverchaolain in the County of Argyll, was a title in the Baronetage of the United Kingdom.
 It was created on 16 July 1910 for the Scottish explorer and Liberal Member of Parliament, James Lamont.
-He was succeeded by his son, the second Baronet.
-He was also a Liberal politician.
+He was succeeded by his son, the second Baronet, also a Liberal politician.
 He never married and the title became extinct on his death in 1949.